19hours/sg-statutes/Acts/Limited Liability Partnerships Act.md

 3. A company may apply to convert to a limited liability partnership by lodging with the Registrar —

-(a) a statement by all its shareholders in such medium and form as the Registrar may determine containing the following particulars:
+(a) a statement by all of its shareholders in such medium and form as the Registrar may determine containing the following particulars:

 (i) the name and registration number of the company; and

-(ii) the date on which the company was incorporated under the Companies Act (Cap.
-50); and
+(ii) the date on which the company was incorporated under the Companies Act; and

 (b) a statement referred to in section 15(1).